matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ### Display recommendations:

-On the client site, attachments can be displayed as grid of clickable thumbnails, like the current `m.image` events, but with a smaller size, having fixed height, like a regular image gallery.
+On the client side, attachments can be displayed as grid of clickable thumbnails, like the current `m.image` events, but with a smaller size, having fixed height, like a regular image gallery.
 On click, Matrix client must display media in full size, and, if possible, as a gallery with "next-previous" buttons.
 Also clients can implement collapse/expand action on gallery grid.

 If the message contains only one attachment, it can be displayed as full-width thumbnail in timeline, like current `m.image` and `m.video` messages.